CarlosEAM/pixel-art-maker/README.md

 A simple pixel art creator.

-## About
+## Note

-This project is part of a lesson by Udacity on Front-end Web Development.
+This project was part of a training exercise by Udacity on Front-end Web Development.
-It was created for training purposes but anyone can fork it and play around.
+I will try to keep the code up to date but is not guaranteed as it is not an active project.

 ## Install